mahmoud-mohsen-dev/social-app/README.md

 # Social App 📱

-> The "Social App" is a dynamic web platform enabling users to connect, create, and engage with posts, comments, and profile information through a user-friendly interface.
+> A social platform enabling users to connect, create, and engage with posts, and comments through a user-friendly interface.

 <img src='./images/social-media-app.png'></img>